mattshade/lekoforked/README.md

 #### Changing the "Projects" part

 To edit the projects part below "Latest posts", create a file at `src/@lekoarts/gatsby-theme-minimal-blog/texts/bottom.mdx` to edit the contents.

-### Change your `static` folder

-The `static` folder contains the icons, social media images and robots.txt.
-Don't forget to change these files, too!

-## 🤔 Questions or problems?

-Please open up an issue on the main repository: [LekoArts/gatsby-themes](https://github.com/LekoArts/gatsby-themes).
-Thanks!

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on Gatsby's website](https://www.gatsbyjs.org/).

-### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).

-### General

-- **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Reference Guides_ and _Gatsby API_ sections in the sidebar.

 ## 🌟 Supporting me